101+ small business ideas to start now

 💵 Cost: Start from £20 for paper and pens at your local stationery store

-💪 Top tip: Find out how to transition your personal space to a professional workspace with our handy guide, how to set up a home office.
+Find out more with our handy guide: How to set up a home office

 12. Homemade or artisanal dog treats and snacks

 Post-pandemic pooch passion persists!
 Take advantage of this doggy love by running a homemade artisanal dog treats and snacks business.
 You could create unique and delicious dog treats and package and market the products from your own kitchen.
-The UK pet food market is valued at £2.6bn annually, so plenty of opportunity for some canine kerching!
+The UK pet food market was worth around £4.069 billion in 2024, so there’s plenty of opportunity for some canine kerching!

 See also: Top business ideas: pet care